 About the training provider

-City Excellence in Teaching is an innovative school-based initial teacher education (ITE) programme devised and facilitated by a cluster of fifteen schools with an excellent history of high quality ITE provision.
+City Excellence in Teaching is an innovative school-based initial teacher education (ITE) programme devised and facilitated by a cluster of Tower Hamlets schools with an excellent history of high quality ITE provision.
 We offer you the experience of working within a thriving and successful inner city context.
-Our schools are mostly in Tower Hamlets with one school in Southwark and another in Greenwich.
-We work in partnership with UCL Institute of Eduction, Kings College London and EQualitas who we register our school direct trainees with, and with whom you will gain your accreditation.
-We work with different providers for different subjects and phases in order to ensure the highest quality provision.
+We work in partnership with EQualitas with whom you will gain your accreditation.

 Our mission is to ensure high quality teacher education with a specific focus on teaching in a global inner city context.
-We are incredibly proud of the education we provide for young people in Tower Hamlets and are keen to work with trainee teachers who share our passion and commitment to ensure the best for inner city children.
+We’re incredibly proud of the education we provide for young people in Tower Hamlets and are keen to work with trainee teachers who share our passion and commitment to ensure the best for inner city children.
 We offer supplementary training through our ‘Enhanced Professional Studies’ programme.
-This is an addition to training provided by your placement school and our partner HEIs and SCITT.
+This is an addition to training provided by your placement school and e-Qualitas.
 These sessions bring trainees together from across our cluster and builds a network of professionals who have chosen to begin their career in inner London.
-We ensure that you are prepared to meet the challenges, and make the most of the opportunities, that this unique context brings.
+We ensure that you’re prepared to meet the challenges, and make the most of the opportunities, that this unique context brings.

 Training with disabilities and other needs